regexpressyourself/gitflow/README.md

 <img alt="Git Flow" src="https://regexpressyourself.github.io/public/GitFlowLogo.png" width="400px"/>

+Learn to use git through a dynamic, interactive flowchart.

-A website to help walk through the typical merge workflow with git.
+Git Flow walks you through a typical merge workflow with git.
 Git Flow presents each step needed to use git as an interactive flowchart.
+As the tutorial progresses, users choose paths that are relevant to their needs, making sure that unnesescary information gets filtered out.

 Check it out at [smessina.com/gitflow.](https://smessina.com/gitflow)

 ## Development

-Git Flow is hosted on Github Pages, and uses React.js to control the flowchart.
+Git Flow is written as a single page app in React.js and uses React Router to handle all routing.